pierrediedhiou/cybersecurity-journey/glossary.md

 in Metasploit reverse shell connections
 - **LPORT** — Local Port, the port on the attacking machine that listens for incoming reverse shell connections
+- **Loop** — A programming construct that repeats a block of code multiple times while a condition is true:
+  - for — runs a set number of times
+  - while — runs while condition is true
+  - do...while — runs at least once then checks condition
 ## M
 - **Machine Account** — Windows computer account, always ends with $ symbol
 - **Malware** — Malicious software designed to damage or gain unauthorized access